 The control voltage is supplied via the heat pump manager.
-To this end, a 3-pole line should be routed following the electrics documentation.
+A 3-pole line must be laid for this in accordance with the electrical documentation.
 Further information on the wiring of the heat pump manager is available in the heat pump manager operating instructions.
-A shielded communication line (not included in the scope of supply) connects the heat pump manager with the refrigeration circuit controller installed in the heat pump.
+A shielded communication line (e.g. data line; shielded: J-Y(ST)Y 2 x 2x0.6 (not included in the scope of supply) connects the heat pump manager to the refrigeration circuit controller installed in the heat pump.
 More detailed instructions can be found in the heat pump manager operating instructions and in the electrical documentation.